yanntrividic/ecpc2022/README.md

 ## List of the modules, and what they do

 ### `print_genetic_algorithm/print.py`
-Takes two words as command-line arguments.
+Takes two words as command-line arguments, and you can specify if you want to perform mutations on the strings by specifying `0` or `1` as the last argument.
+By defaultn, mutation is performed.
 The words are repeatedly processed through a basic genetic algorithm that proposes new words out of it.
 The list is then set on a PDF file.
 If you want, you can tweak the values of the constants in the module, for example to set it up for a instant printing job.

 ### `sentences_to_print_and_cut/gen_html_sentences.py`
 Takes an int and a list of strings as arguments.
 The first argument specifies the number of repetitions of the strings.
 The strings then are set on a A4 page in a way that facilitates the cropping when printed.
 Each page has two columns with identical texts set in different fonts.
 For example, `python gen_html_sentences.py 3 "foo" "bar"` will output an HTML file with six times "foo" and six times "bar" displayed in an easy-to-use layout.
 You can also edit the `sentences.txt` file and run the program without arguments.

 ### `speech_recog_tools/permanent_listening.py`
 Starts a local [Bottle](https://bottlepy.org/) server on port `8081`.
 You can access it on your browser through `localhost:8081`.
 This scripts uses the [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) library, and is set to run by default with the english [CMUSphinx](https://cmusphinx.github.io/) model.
 The script will update the webpage with what the the model has understood from what it has listened.
-You might need to change the default channel SpeechRecognition is set on by tweaking the `device_index` variable.
+You might need to change the default channel SpeechRecognition is set on by specifying the device index in your command.
+For example `python permanent_listening.py 6` will choose the 7th microphone listed.

 ### `speech_recog_tools/push_to_listen.py`
 Pretty similar to `permanent_listening.py`, but you get a button to decide when it starts listening, and it then just listens to one sentence and displays it.
 The Bottle server is on port `8082`.
 You can access it on your browser through `localhost:8082`.
-Likewise, you might have to tweak the `device_index` variable in `permanent_listening.py`.
+Likewise, you might have to tweak the device index by passing it as a command line argument.

 ### `speech_recog_tools/print_topline_and_transcripts.py`
 Really small script that aligns two lists of strings contained in `lyrics.py` to make them readable in the command line.